 Funder: National Institutes of Health

-Summary: Supports preclinical efficacy, pharmacodynamic, and pharmacokinetic studies of therapeutic agents in established rare disease models to advance candidates toward IND-enabling development or clinical trials.
+Summary: Supports preclinical efficacy, pharmacodynamic, and pharmacokinetic studies in rare disease models to advance therapeutics toward IND development or clinical trials.